Volcano sight seeing tips

 You can check out the daily gas dispersion forecast here.

-Good hiking shoes, warm clothing, wind and waterproof outerwear layers, hiking rods, a fully charged mobile phone and drinks and snacks of course to enjoy on the hike.
+Good hiking shoes, warm clothing, wind and waterproof outerwear layers, hiking rods, a fully charged mobile phone as well as drinks and snacks to enjoy on the hike.

 Campsites close to Geldingadalir